 Outside the property is approached through electronic gates leading to your own allocated parking space and there are a number of visitors parking spaces available.
-There is a small communal garden area and a detached brick built outbuilding with some shared storage space.
+The communal gardens are private for the residents to enjoy; There is also a detached brick built outbuilding available as a shared storage space.

-The service charge is £1,876.10 per annum and includes the upkeep of the gardens, gate insurance and maintenance, driveway insurance, electricity bill for site, building insurance and all external maintenance, window cleaning, communal hallway cleaning, maintenance, fire inspection and electricity bill.
-There is no ground rent payable as the residents all own a share of the freehold and there is a 999 year lease.
+The service charge is £1,690.98 per annum and includes the upkeep of the gardens, gate insurance and maintenance, driveway insurance, electricity bill for site, building insurance and all external maintenance and window cleaning.
+There is no ground rent payable as the residents own a share of the freehold with an extended 999 year lease.

 Ensuite Shower Room